lostinplace/MPL/Docs/2022.0/States.md

 In this case, the soft dash "~" indicates that the state is not consumed, which means that the trigger `Has Money` will be raised on every step of the machine where the value of `money` is greater than 0.

-Note that in order for a rulee to be executed, all conditional states within the rule must evaluate to True.
+Note that in order for a rule to be executed, all conditional states within the rule must evaluate to True.

 ## Holding States